Eva Wulff Helge

 Scopus Author ID: 6508249091

-Via gymnastics and other training activities for adult women it is studied how the bones adapt to intense physical activity, respectively before and after menopause.
+Via gymnastics and other training activities it is studied how the skeleton adapt to intense physical activity.
 The aim is to contribute to establishment of research based training recommendations to prevent osteoporosis and bone fractures.
-The study includes e.g. DXA scanning and evaluation of bone turnover markers.
+The primary methods applied are DXA scanning and assessment of bone turnover markers.

 Ball games as osteogenic stimulus

 In intervention studies including different age groups and sexes it is investigated how ball games (e.g. recreational football) as a training modality can stimulate and maintain bone mineral density and bone strength.